Singh8700/redux/README.md

 #than after export both actions+reducer we need to create a store configuration
 #using this code

-//first import the configureStore in reduxjs
+#first import the configureStore in reduxjs

 import { configureStore } from "@reduxjs/toolkit"